4lberto/goodwe-home-assistant-energy-dashboard/README.md

     cycle: monthly
 ```

+### 1.4.
+Restart Home Assitant.

+Yes, you have to RESTART Home Assistant to apply the changes, so the sensors appear in the options.

 ## 2. Configure Energy Panel

 Just go to **Settings > Dashboard > Energy** and use the new sensors.